A high-tech metal company

 Definition

-The Lost Time Injury Frequency (LTIF) is calculated as per one miliion hours worked and includes all injuries that result in one or more days of absence from work after the day of the injury.
+The Lost Time Injury Frequency (LTIF) is calculated as per one million hours worked and includes all injuries that result in one or more days of absence from work after the day of the injury.

 Proactively identifying and mitigating risks is key to achieving zero harm to people.
 Therefore we should file five or more proactivity reports per reactive safety deviation.